 The first autonomous border crossing is set to take place in the next couple of months.
 Automobile maker Continental and vehicle provider Magna plan to send two self-driving vehicles from southeastern Michigan to Sarnia, Ontario, as per Engadget.

-Parts of the course will be dealt with by human drivers, however, the group trusts a large portion of it to be autonomous.
-The change from U.S. to Canadian street signs, speed points of confinement, and driving quirks will be a troublesome change for a self-driving vehicle, which ordinarily drives in a similar city for a considerable length of time.
+Parts of the course will be dealt with by human drivers.
+However, the group trusts a large portion of it to be autonomous.
+The change from the U.S. to Canadian street signs, speed points of confinement, and driving quirks will be a troublesome change for a self-driving vehicle, which ordinarily drives in a similar city for a considerable length of time.

-Continental said it will utilize a blend of Lidar, radar, and cameras for the self-driving framework, like what most automakers and tech firms use in standard tests.
-It didn’t say which brand of auto it would use for the test, despite the fact that it is a part of the BMW self-driving consortium.
+Continental said it would utilize a blend of Lidar, radar, and cameras for the self-driving framework, like what most automakers and tech firms use in standard tests.
+It didn’t say which brand of auto it would use for the test, despite being part of the BMW self-driving consortium.

-The Michigan-Ontario border crossing is one frequented by cargo trucks, which are well on their way to see automation in the not so distant future, as indicated by a report by market surveying firm Forrester.
+The Michigan-Ontario border crossing is one frequented by cargo trucks, which are well on their way to seeing automation in the not-so-distant future, as indicated by a report by market surveying firm Forrester.

 Continental has made a couple of noteworthy moves in the previous half year to make it an essential player in the advancement of self-driving vehicles.
 It began testing a shuttle route in Frankfurt and announced a major investment in autonomous software and parts.